 Archiving

 View SourceLinkhut can capture point-in-time snapshots of bookmarked pages using SingleFile.
-Snapshots are stored locally and can be viewed, downloaded, or listed per bookmark.
+Snapshots can be stored on the local filesystem or in S3-compatible object storage, and can be viewed, downloaded, or listed per bookmark.

 Configuration